Skip to main content

 FindingA verified observation produced by an agent

-DefenseActionA detection rule, mitigation, or patch produced by the Defender
+DefenseActionA detection rule, mitigation, or patch produced by the Vulnresearch pipeline (Detector, Patcher).
+The schema reserves room for the planned Defender component to write here once it ships.

 Edge Types